-Once remote access permissions have been assigned to a prescriber's AHS credentials, instructions will be sent via email from email@example.com.
+Once remote access permissions have been assigned to a prescriber's AHS credentials, instructions will be sent via email from firstname.lastname@example.org.
 The email is sent to the address that Medical Affairs uses for the prescriber or, for nurse practitioners, the address provided on the IAM request form, and will contain a link to download a "SecurID" security certificate.
 It is important to open the email from the mobile device (Apple or Android smartphone) that will be used to facilitate remote access.
-This ensures that the security certificate is installed on the mobile (not desktop) device.
-A certificate can be installed only once and on only one device (smartphone).
+This ensures that the security certificate is installed on the mobile (not desktop) device; a security certificate can be installed only once and on only one device.

-To complete the soft FOB process, a "RSA Token" application is downloaded and installed on the smartphone.
+To complete the soft FOB process, an "RSA Token" application is downloaded and installed on the smartphone.
 Instructions are included in a separate email from the one containing the SecurID certificate.
 Once installed and configured, the RSA App facilitates two-factor authentication as an extra measure of security for gaining remote access to AHS information assets.

 MyApps and Citrix Workspace

 Remote access to clinical applications, including Connect Care, happens through a software application called Citrix Workspace, which must be installed on the remote device:

 The Citrix software gives access to a "virtual machine" running on AHS servers.
 Clinical software applications can be found and launched within this protected bubble.
 The workspace is opened from an Internet browser (FireFox works well on all operating systems) by going to myapps.ahs.ca.
 The MyApps login requirements differ according to whether the page is accessed from inside an AHS network or remotely from outside the AHS intranet:

 Internal (AHSRESTRICT) login: enter AHS username and password

 External login: enter AHS username, password and security code from RSA security Token (hard Tokens generate a 6-digit code, soft Tokens generate an 8-digit code)